FUSE: A Flow-based Mapping Between Shapes: Introduction

 \section{Introduction}

-Shape matching has long been recognized as a ``key problem'' in geometry processing: in fact, accurate correspondences between two shapes enable simple solutions for several downstream tasks (\eg, pose transfer \cite{song20213dposetransfercorrespondence} or interpolation \cite{eisenberger2021neuromorphunsupervisedshapeinterpolation}).
+Shape matching has long been recognized as a ``key problem'' in geometry processing: indeed, accurate correspondences between two shapes enable simple solutions for several downstream tasks (\eg, pose transfer \cite{song20213dposetransfercorrespondence} or interpolation \cite{eisenberger2021neuromorphunsupervisedshapeinterpolation}).
 Most of the research in this field, following the common practices from 3D graphics industry, was built on the triangle mesh representation, which approximates a continuous 2-dimensional manifold embedded in $\R^3$ piecewise linearly with a collection of triangles connected by their common edges and vertices.
 However, recent progress in the fields of computer vision and deep learning has popularized novel ways of encoding 3D geometry, such as neural representations \cite{park2019deepsdf, mildenhall2020nerf}.
 These solutions offer several advantages compared to triangle meshes, but lack their large suite of tools and algorithms for analysis and manipulation \cite{nfgp}.

 In this work, we address this challenge by introducing a novel representation for maps between a source and a target shape that can be applied over various geometric encodings.
 We namely refer to this representation as \repname.
 Constructing a map with this representation requires only two components: i) the ability to sample points from the involved surfaces, and ii) a pointwise feature embedding designed for the target task.
 Once feature embeddings are computed for the sampled points on both source and target shapes, \repname estimates an invertible flow from each embedding distribution to a shared anchor distribution, following Flow Matching framework \cite{lipman2022flow}. \repname then expresses the map between the two shapes as the composition of the inverse flow of the source (source $\to$ anchor) and the forward flow of the target (anchor $\to$ target).
-Note that, given the flows of any two shapes, the map is obtained in a ''zero-shot'' fashion, \ie, without any additional optimization or data.
+We note that, given the flows of any two shapes, the map is obtained with no additional optimization, with only landmarks as information shared by the two shapes.